 When adding a new currency to your store, you may want to immediately trigger retrieval of the current exchange rate.
 You can do that by entering the currency code in this text box, and then clicking the Update button at the bottom of the page.
 This can also be useful when testing a new retrieval pattern, or to check the module's operation after changing any settings.

 Example settings

-When Currency Magic is installed, it is initially configured to retrieve exchange rates from Google.com's financial page.
-The following table lists settings that you can use to retrieve exchange rates from several public Web sites.
+When Currency Magic is installed, it is initially configured to retrieve exchange rates from Oanda.com'.
+The following table lists these settings, as well as settings for another public Web site.